veritise/veritise-node/README.md

     friendlyName: 'REPLACE_NODE_NAME_HERE'
     minFeeMultiplier: 10
     maxTrackedNodes: 5000
-" > name.yml
+" > custom.yml
 ```
+<em> friendlyName will be displayed in Veritise explorer node list </em>
+> After you have created custom preset file, please check if these values are correct <br> To edit your custom preset of the node, we recommend to use `nano` text editor in the terminal (`nano custom.yml`)

-To deploy Veritise node you need to execute these commmand:
+3. **Node deployment.** To deploy Veritise node you need to execute these commmand:

-<b>IMPORTANT: Before this step, please open 7900 and 3000 ports for communication with the network</b>
+> <b>IMPORTANT: Check if ports `7900` and  `3000` are OPEN.
+These ports will be used for communication with other nodes</b>

 ```
-veritise-node start -p mainnet -a dual --customPreset name.yml -d
+veritise-node start -p mainnet -a dual --customPreset custom.yml -d
 ```
 <b>OR</b>
 ```
-veritise-node comfig -p mainnet -a dual --customPreset name.yml veritise-node compose veritise-node run -d
+veritise-node comfig -p mainnet -a dual --customPreset custom.yml veritise-node compose veritise-node run -d
 ```
+4. **Check node health**

 Please wait until you node will be fully synched with Veritise network.
 After few minutes check node health: